 While man is available on any UNIX system, the info pages were invented by the GNU project and are therefore not necessarily available.
-However, all widely used (GNU/)Linux distros have them installed by default.
+However, all widely used (GNU/)Linux distros have them installed by default - at least in parts.
+Unfortunately, the Debian project considers the license of the info files as nonfree and must thus be installed by hand using: